 The overall movement to consider finances in a more holistic light is one that stands in contrast to the traditional role of an advisor.
 “Many [financial experts’] approaches were tough love,” says Tessler.
 “They were all talking about the same thing: paying off debt and investing.
 There was no compassion.
 I kept thinking, what about the emotions?”

 Tessler’s own approach with her clients is centered around what you hope to achieve and what a healthy relationship with money looks like to you as an individual.
-As someone with a background in bookkeeping, her practical lessons on tracking expenses isn’t something you’ll necessarily find from every financial therapist, which perhaps speaks to the newness of the field, but also serves as an acknowledgement of the complexity of the issue.
+As someone with a background in bookkeeping, her practical lessons on tracking expenses isn’t something you’ll necessarily find from every financial therapist, which perhaps speaks to the newness of the field, but also serves as an acknowledgment of the complexity of the issue.
 “There’s no one way that’s better,” she says.

 As for her advice for those looking to enlist the services of a financial therapist, Tessler recommends likewise extending your understanding to the fact that this too, is a deeply personal issue.
 “Interview them.
 Is it a personality match?
 Do you feel a connection?”